Robert Barr - Executive Director, Berkeley Center for Law and Technology

 Ted Sichelman is an Assistant Professor of Law at the University of San Diego School of Law.
 Prior to joining the USD faculty, he was a fellow at the University of California, Berkeley, Boalt Hall School of Law.
 Previously, Professor Sichelman practiced in the areas of intellectual property litigation and transactions, appellate litigation, and venture finance at the law firms of Heller Ehrman and Irell & Manella.
 Professor Sichelman also clerked for Judge A. Wallace Tashima of the U.S. Court of Appeals for the Ninth Circuit.
 Before practicing law, he founded and ran a venture-backed software company, Unified Dispatch.
 Professor Sichelman designed the company’s software and is a named inventor on several filed patents.
 Professor Sichelman earned his J.D. from Harvard Law School and an A.B. from Stanford University.
 His numerous publications include: “Commercializing Patents,” in Stanford Law Review (forthcoming 2010); “Patenting by Entrepreneurs: An Empirical Study,” in Michigan Telecommunications & Technology Law Review (forthcoming 2010); “High Technology Entrepreneurs and the Patent System,” in Berkeley Technology Law Journal (forthcoming 2009); and “Why do Start-Ups Patent?” in 23 Berkeley Technology Law Journal 1063 (2008).

-David Simon is currently the Chief Patent Counsel for Intel Corporation and has been involved over the last eight years in running the Intellectual Property matters for Intel Corporation.
+David Simon is currently the Senior Vice President for Intellectual Property at salesforce.com.
+Previously, he was involved for fifteen years in running intellectual property matters for Intel Corporation, including a stint as Chief Patent Counsel.
 Prior to joining Intel in 1997, David was in private practice in Los Angeles for fifteen years, specializing in intellectual property matters, licensing and high technology law.
-He has been a featured speaker in a number of intellectual property seminars including seminars at Stanford, Berkeley and University of Texas law schools, and holds a BSEE from Massachusetts Institute of Technology and a JD from Georgetown University.
-Mr. Simon has testified before both the House and Senate IP subcommittees on the need for patent reform and has been an active participant in the industry and bar groups negotiations to arrive at a compromise bill.
-He currently is a a member of the Board of Directors of the Intellectual Property Owners Association and the Coalition for Patent Fairness.
+He has been a featured speaker in a number of intellectual property seminars including at Stanford, GW, Berkeley and University of Texas law schools and in China, Germany, Japan and Korea.
+Mr. Simon holds a BSEE from Massachusetts Institute of Technology and a JD from Georgetown University and has testified before both the House and Senate IP subcommittees on the need for patent reform.
+He was a member of the Board of Directors of the Intellectual Property Owners Association, the Coalition for Patent Fairness and the IP Advisory Board for George Washington University Law School.

 BJ Watrous manages HP’s Intellectual Property Licensing (IPL) group and is responsible for helping to create and implement HP’s intellectual property strategy and for optimizing the value realized by HP’s IP portfolio – including over 32,000 worldwide patents.
 His IPL team focuses on Patent & Brand Licensing, Standards Licensing, Technology Transfer, Patents Sales and Patent Acquisitions.